← Back to Home

 Low Risk

 Majority in bonds and cash.
-Limited dividend income but very stable.
-Suitable for members close to retirement (60+) or risk-averse investors.
+Limited dividend income but generally more stable.
+Often chosen by members close to retirement (60+) or those with lower risk tolerance.

 Typical Return: 3-5% p.a. | Dividend Yield Component: 0.5-1%